clara-kim/spaceship-game/README.md

 Scores are saved in a separate file.

-To run the game. run the spaceship_game.py module.
+To run the game, run the spaceship_game.py module.